Sapphirine/202112-35-Listen_To_Your_weather/README.md

 1. Download the whole final_project directory

-2. Create developer accounts in `openweathermap` and `spotify` API, and substitue your API keys and secrets in the files listed below
+2. Create developer accounts in `openweathermap` and `spotify` API, and substitute your API keys and secrets in the files listed below

-- In "/api/spotify.py" file, fill "MY_CLIENT_ID" and "MY_CLIENT_SECRET" with your Spotify API client ID and secret, you can get them from [Spotify API](https://developer.spotify.com/dashboard/applications).
+- In "/api/spotify.py" file, substitute `MY_CLIENT_ID` and `MY_CLIENT_SECRET` with your Spotify API client ID and secret, you can get them from [Spotify API](https://developer.spotify.com/dashboard/applications).

-- In "owm,py" file, fill "MY_API_KEY" with your OpenWeather API key, you can get it from [OpenWeather API](https://home.openweathermap.org/api_keys).
+- In `owm,py` file, substitute `MY_API_KEY` with your OpenWeather API key, you can get it from [OpenWeather API](https://home.openweathermap.org/api_keys).

+3. Deploy the server using the command below:

-- Run "schedule_fetching.py" file, which is scheduled to predict weather every hour and save the predicted results into "predicted_results" folder.
+- Run `schedule_fetching.py` file, which is scheduled to predict weather every hour and save the predicted results into `predicted_results` folder.

-- Run "main.py" file.
+- Run `main.py` file.

-3. Open browser to use our application:
+5. Open browser to use our application:

 - Open `http://127.0.0.1:8080/` in Google Chrome.